nilamsjadhav/hugo_site/content/blog/integrating-database-in-spring-boot-app.md

     var createdAt: Date? = null
   )
 ```
-NoteRepository is extended from CrudRepository (can be extend from JPARepository) interface which have its abstract methods to do various operations on the database
+NoteRepository is extended from CrudRepository (can be extended from JPARepository) interface which have its abstract methods to do various operations on the database

 ```kotlin
   package com.example.DatabaseExp.repository